 Hello, world.
 Welcome to my site.

-In parallel to Reassembling the Natural, the published volumes of the intercalations: paginated exhibition series have provided an intimate space for discourse, stories, and other reflections.
-I have co-edited this series together with Etienne Turpin since 2015; it was commissioned as part of “Das Anthropozän Projekt” at the Haus der Kulturen der Welt and is realized by K. Verlag.
-At the beginning of 2024, my essay “Inter Folia, Aves,” previously published as a contribution in intercalations 06—These Birds of Temptation, was released by greylock editorial in Barcelona as a stand-alone book in Spanish translation (by Blanca Gago).
-Departing from a history of bird books as both a type of paginated exhibition as well as a space of capture and coloniality, Inter Folia, Aves culminates in a decolonial inquiry about more radical possibilities of interrelation, reciprocity, and ecological thinking in this time of mass extinction.
+In parallel, the published volumes of the intercalations: paginated exhibition series have provided an intimate space for discourse, storytelling, and reflection.
+Co-edited with Etienne Turpin since 2015, the series was commissioned as part of “Das Anthropozän-Projekt” at Haus der Kulturen der Welt and is realized by K. Verlag.
+In early 2024, my essay Inter Folia, Aves—originally published in intercalations 06 – These Birds of Temptation—was released as a stand-alone book in Spanish translation by Greylock Editions in Barcelona (translated by Blanca Gago).
+The work examines bird books as paginated exhibitions—both as spaces of colonial capture and epistemic entanglement—and culminates in a decolonial inquiry into interrelation, reciprocity, and ecological thinking in an era of mass extinction.

 Contact: